tomokisato0618/chat-space/README.md

 ### Association
 - has_many :group_users
-- has_many :groups, through :members
+- has_many :groups, through :group_users
 - has_many :messages

 - - -